fr3dch3n/commit/README.md

 ## Features
 `commit...`
 * uses a state file to save last pair and last story you commited to
-* fixes some things in the summary-message (e.g. start with capital letter)
 * adds new team-members on the fly
-* adds needed configuration in an initial setup
+* adds the necessary configuration in an initial setup
-* provides a god-mode (-y) to git-add-all and use pair/story from state without asking
 * add multiple pairing partners

 ## Installation